Disclaimer: I would really love to own Wizard101, but alas, I don't. KingsIsle owns it.

 "Whoa, calm down, Call!
 You sound like you were just chased by a ghost," the first Theurgist exclaimed, her face showing true concern.

 "More importantly, here, have dinner first.
 We have spared you some…"

 Just then, the Great clock chimed in eight times, leaving the three Theurgists to freeze momentarily at the sight of the suddenly empty table.
 What timing.
 The ninth, growl-like sound that followed a moment after the clock, loud enough that I could hear, was clearly come from Calamity.
-I see her face redden even more in embarrassment as she looked miserably at her growling stomach.
-She looks really close to burst into tears…
+I saw her face redden even more in embarrassment as she looked miserably at her growling stomach.
+She looked really close to burst into tears…